-Before you give up hope and file bankruptcy, consider other options that might salvage your credit and satisfy your creditors.
+But if you have bad credit, before you give up hope and file bankruptcy, consider these eight loan alternatives.
+One of them might salvage your credit and satisfy your creditors.

 Home Equity Line of Credit

-Commonly know by the acronym HELOC, home equity lines of credit essentially allow you to use your home equity like a credit card.
-After evaluating your creditworthiness and the amount of equity you have in you home, a lender will offer you a credit line secured by you dwelling.
-Often you have a fixed amount of time – 10 years is typical – during which you can take draws on your credit line and pay interest.
+Commonly known by the acronym HELOC, home equity lines of credit essentially allow you to use the equity in your home like a credit card.
+After evaluating your creditworthiness and the amount of equity you have in your home, a lender will offer you a credit line secured by your house.
+Often you have a fixed amount of time – 10 years is typical – during which you can take draws on your credit line and only pay interest.
 After that, for up to 20 years, the credit line is closed and you pay back both principal and interest.
 Failing to adhere to the payment terms can result in foreclosure.

 Home Equity Loan

-Like a HELOC, but you borrow against your equity in your home and receive it in a lump sum.
-If your home is worth $300,000 and your equity in it is $100,000, the lender might approve a home equity loan for a portion of your equity (usually 70%-80%).
-Again, your home is collateral and can be taken from you if you don’t make timely payments.
+Like a HELOC, you borrow against the equity in your home, but receive the money in a lump sum.
+If your home is worth $300,000 and your equity is $100,000, the lender could approve a home equity loan for a portion of the equity (usually 70%-80%).
+Again, your home is collateral and can be taken if you don’t make timely payments.

 Cash Out Refinance

 This option allows you to refinance your mortgage and take some of the equity in cash.
 For instance, if you owe $80,000 on a home worth $300,000, you have $240,000 in equity.
-You might consider refinancing the loan, especially if interest rates are lower than what you’re paying on your current mortgage, allowing you to take a portion of the $240,000 in cash and adding it to the refinanced loan.
-You might take a new mortgage for $200,000, freeing $120,000 in cash that you can use as you wish.
+You might consider refinancing the loan, especially if interest rates are lower than what you’re paying on your current mortgage, allowing you to take a portion of the $240,000 in cash and add it to the refinanced loan.
+You might take a new mortgage for $200,000, pay off the $80,000 you still owe, freeing $120,000 in cash that you can use as you wish.

 Think of bankruptcy as the point in a poker game when it becomes obvious that you don’t have the cards to win under any circumstances and you fold.
-Bankruptcy is the point when all other options, like debt consolidation, debt management and debt settlement, don’t offer a path to solvency.
-Filing for bankruptcy puts your finances in the hands of a bankruptcy trustee.
-It can either eliminate your debts after you’ve liquidated your remaining eligible assets or can create a reorganization plan that allows you repay part of what you owe.
+Filing for bankruptcy puts your finances in the hands of a bankruptcy trustee, who can either eliminate your debts after you’ve liquidated your remaining eligible assets or create a reorganization plan that allows you repay part of what you owe.

 Chapter 13 is the other avenue for individuals entering bankruptcy.
-It allows the debtor to create a three- to five-year repayment that might not cover all that is owed but is, in the court’s assessment, sufficient to wipe away debt.
+It allows the debtor to create a 3-5 year repayment plan that might not cover all that is owed but is, in the court’s assessment, sufficient to wipe away debt.
 Chapter 13 might be your only option if your income exceeds certain limits.
-It allows you to keep certain assets, including your home if you own one.
+It allows you to keep certain assets, including your home, if you own one.

-Both chapters severely damage your credit rating and will limit your ability in the future to buy things on credit, including homes and cars, for seven to 10 years.
+Both chapters severely damage your credit rating and will limit your ability to get credit in the future.
 A bankruptcy judge will review your filing and decide if your situation merits a bankruptcy filing.

-The counselors contact your creditors and devise a plan to pay off the debt in 3-5 years.
-You send a monthly payment to the credit counseling agency, which then transfers it to the card companies in an agreed upon amount.
-The nonprofit counseling agency also works with the creditors to set an interest rate during the repayment period that should be considerably less than you were paying before entering the management plan.
+The counselors contact your creditors and get an agreement to pay off the debt in 3-5 years.
+You send a monthly payment to the credit counseling agency, which then distributes it to the card companies in an agreed upon amount.
+The nonprofit counseling agency also works with the creditors to reduce the interest rate to 8% or possibly lower.

 - Brewster, M. (2019, April 13).
 Home Equity and HELOC for Debt Consolidation: Is It a Bad Idea?
 Retrieved from: http://www.capecodtoday.com/article/2019/04/13/245881-Home-Equity-and-HELOC-Debt-Consolidation-it-bad-idea